Sexual selection in spiders: Mate choice

-Although females from the species, Hygrolycosa rubrofasciata, Schizocosa floridana and Schizocosa stridulans tend to be the choosier sex, it is not uncommon to observe males from different spider species such as the Zygiella x-notata and Latrodectus hesperus, to be choosy as well.
+Although females from the species Hygrolycosa rubrofasciata, Schizocosa floridana and Schizocosa stridulans tend to be the choosier sex, it is not uncommon to observe males from different spider species such as the Zygiella x-notata and Latrodectus hesperus, to be choosy as well.
 In the orb weaving spider Zygiella x-notata, reproduction rates are affected by male choice under different conditions.
 These external conditions depend on the amount of competition between males of the species.
 When competition rates are low, males mate opportunistically with as many females as possible.
 When competition between males is high, larger males choose to mate with a large female as opposed to the smaller males who choose to mate with any female.
 The belief is that the advantages of larger size in competition, will give the larger males an opportunity to increase their paternal success by allowing them to be more selective of females.

 Sometimes males choose females who are large and better conditioned to avoid being eaten.
 Choosing a malnourished female can result in a male being cannibalized before copulation.
 Cannibalism by females is often expressed as a way for females to get nutrition from their mates after copulation.
-This cannibalistic behavior by females makes males more selective with whom to mate with.
+This cannibalistic behavior by females makes males more selective with whom to mate.
 The males from the species Latrodectus hesperus show high mate preference for better conditioned females.
 By choosing well nourished females, males are able to increase their mating success while limiting their chance of being consumed.
-This is because well nourished females are less likely to eat their mates than mal-nourished females.
+This is because well nourished females are less likely to eat their mates than malnourished females.